Tiny Homes For Homeless Get The Go-Ahead In The Wake of California's Worst Wildfire

 Since the fire, local rents have skyrocketed further, homes are selling well-above asking and there are almost no vacant rental properties available.
 That reality has exacerbated the housing crunch as some fire refugees start to leave the area and the state altogether.

 There are other tiny home plans afoot in other parts of California and in other states.
-But CHAT hopes Simplicity Village becomes something of model for other cities in the state grappling with widening inequality and the impacts of climate change.
+But CHAT hopes Simplicity Village becomes something of a model for other cities in the state grappling with widening inequality and the impacts of climate change.

 "This is as much about sustainability and community as it is about tiny," Withuhn says.
 "We may be entering the final phase of human existence and our ability to adapt and continue to live on the planet will depend on imaginative ways to live a smaller carbon footprint," he believes.
 "This community will have a fraction of the carbon footprint of the typical urban or suburban setting."